The concept of AI and its roles in Education

 Currently, AI is experienced in:

-technology features: How AI is Working
+Technology features: How AI is Working

 M-Pesa fraud alerts Detecting unusual phone activity